 Cellular (Honeycomb) Shades

-A final point: Motorization can bring a new level of functionality to window treatments on French doors.
+A final point: Motorization shades for French doors can bring a new level of functionality to your French door.
 Being able to tilt, raise and lower them remotely with the touch of a button is not only easier, but it eliminates any potential concern about hitting that breakable glass by moving the shade manually.

 Want to learn more about smart window treatment options for French doors all through the house?
 Contact us today for a free design consultation.